yozhgoor/cargo-temp/README.md

 # Specify the VCS you want to use within the project.
 Default is `git`.
 vcs = "pijul"

+# Specify the dir to move the project if you want to preserve it
+# in another path.
+Optional.
+preserve_dir = "/home/me/projects/"

 # Use a confirmation prompt before deleting a project
 prompt = true